blackducksoftware/detect_advisor/README.md

 # DESCRIPTION

-The `detect_advisor.py` script processes the specified folder (and sub-folders) to provide recommendations on how to run Synopsys Detect to scan optimally.
+The `detect_advisor.py` script is designed to pre-scan project folders and locations to determine whether the Synopsys Detect program (see https://blackducksoftware.github.io/synopsys-detect/latest/) used for Synopsys Black Duck SCA scans can be executed (prerequisites are met) and also to provide recommendations and advice on how to perform and optimize scanning.

+It is available as a python script with no prerequisites except Python 3 (can be downloaded and run without dependencies), or alternatively compiled executables for Windows, Linux and Mac OS are provided in the `executables` folder for download and execution standalone.

-It will check the prerequisites to run Detect (including the correct version of Java) and scan the project location for files and archives, calculate the total scan size, check for project files and package managers and will also detect large duplicate files and folders.
+The script will check the prerequisites to run Detect (including the correct version of Java) and scan the project location for files and archives, calculate the total scan size, check for project files and package managers and will also detect large duplicate files and folders.

 It will expand .zip and .jar files automatically, processing recursive files (zips within zips etc.).
 Other archive types (.gz, .tar, .Z etc.) are not currently expanded.

 It will produce a set of categorized recommendations and Detect command line options to support different types of scans and other operations.

-It can optionally write a report file including the console output and other information, and also create a .bdignore file (to ignore duplicate folders) and .yml project config file containing example detect options within comments for selection.
+It can optionally write a report file including the console output and other information, and also create a `.bdignore` file (to ignore duplicate folders) and .yml project config file containing example Detect options within comments for selection (use the Detect option `--spring.profiles.active=project` to use this profile).

 # PREREQUISITES

 Python 3 must be installed prior to using this script.
+Alternatively compiled, standalone executables are available for Windows, Linux and Mac OS in the `executables` folder.

 # USAGE